mdshohidulislam1486/next-level-assignment-2/README.md

 * http://localhost:5000/api/users/:userId/orders'

-- To get a user's all order total price use the below get method
+- To get a user's all order total price use the below link with get method

 * http://localhost:5000/api/users/:userId/orders/total-price'